 Execute commands in a chroot environment

 Descriptionschroot allows users to execute commands or interactive shells in different chroots.
 Any number of named chroots may be created, and access permissions given to each, including root access for normal users, on a per-user or per-group basis.
 Additionally, schroot can switch to a different user in the chroot, using PAM for authentication and authorisation.
 All operations are logged for security.
 Several different types of chroot are supported, including normal directories in the filesystem, and also block devices.
-Sessions, persistent chroots created on the fly from files (tar with optional compression) and Btrfs and LVM snapshots are also supported. schroot supports kernel personalities, allowing the programs run inside the chroot to have a different personality.
-For example, running 32-bit chroots on 64-bit systems, or even running binaries from alternative operating systems such as SVR4 or Xenix. schroot also integrates with sbuild, to allow building packages with all supported chroot types, including session-managed chroot types such as Btrfs and LVM snapshots. schroot shares most of its options with dchroot, but offers vastly more functionality.
+Sessions, persistent chroots created on the fly from files (tar with optional compression) and Btrfs, ZFS, and LVM snapshots are also supported. schroot supports kernel personalities, allowing the programs run inside the chroot to have a different personality.
+For example, running 32-bit chroots on 64-bit systems, or even running binaries from alternative operating systems such as SVR4 or Xenix. schroot also integrates with sbuild, to allow building packages with all supported chroot types, including session-managed chroot types such as Btrfs, ZFS, and LVM snapshots. schroot shares most of its options with dchroot, but offers vastly more functionality.

 Upload more screenshots

 Please help extend the collection of screenshots.
 Just make a screenshot and upload it here.
 You don't need to register or anything.Upload a screenshot

 Hint: upload an image here from your clipboard with Ctrl-V

 If the package is available for the distribution you are currently using on your computer then install the software by clicking on…Install schroot